Slopes of eigencurves over boundary disks: Introduction

 \subsection{Structure of the paper}

-We first briefly recall the construction of eigencurves in Section~\ref{Section:CM eigencurve} as well as the conjecture of Buzzard-Kilford.
+We first briefly recall the construction of eigencurves in Section~\ref{Section:CM eigencurve} as well as the conjecture of Coleman--Mazur and Buzzard--Kilford.
 Section~\ref{Section:automorphic forms} sets up basic notations for classical and overconvergent automorphic forms for a definite quaternion algebra.
 Section~\ref{Section:computation of Up} gives the most fundamental computation of the infinite matrix for the $U_p$-action on the space of overconvergent automorphic forms.
 In particular, Theorem~\ref{T:theorem A} is proved here.
-The theoretical computation is complemented by a concrete example which we present in Section~\ref{Section:explicit example}; this was previously studied by Jacobs \cite{jacobs}, but made much more accessible here as a by-hand computation.
+The theoretical computation is complemented by a concrete example which we present in Section~\ref{Section:explicit example}; this was previously studied by Jacobs \cite{jacobs} who relies heavily on computer computation, but made much more accessible here as a by-hand computation.
 We hope this explicit example can inspire the readers to seek for new ideas.
-After this, we study the pairing between classical automorphic forms in Section~\ref{Section:improve Hodge polygon} and prove Theorems~\ref{T:theorem B} and \ref{T:theorem C} at the end of the section.
+After this, we study the Atkin--Lehner involution in Section~\ref{Section:improve Hodge polygon} and prove Theorems~\ref{T:theorem B} and \ref{T:theorem C} at the end of the section.
 Section~\ref{Section:separation residue} is devoted to separating the eigencurve according to residual Galois pseudo-representations.
 Theorems~\ref{T:theorem D} is proved at the end of Section \ref{Section:separation residue}.